Updated Information for e-Services Users 11/26/18

 You will need to pass various identity proofing stages, including questions to confirm your email, tax return information, financial account information and mobile phone confirmation.

-If you have a mobile phone associated with your name, you may complete the Secure Access process in one session.
-If you have all the available information, you can complete this process within 15 minutes.
+If you have a mobile phone associated with your name and the other required information, you may complete the Secure Access process in one session within 15 minutes.
 If you do not have a mobile phone associated with your name, you may request an activation code by mail, which will be delivered within five to 10 days.
 By using the activation code by mail feature, you also may return to register your IRS2Go App or any text-enabled mobile phone, including a business phone in a company name.

 If you are an existing e-Services user and you cannot successfully authenticate online, you have an option called exception processing by phone.
 You may call the IRS and a customer service representative will ask a series of questions related to your current and prior year tax return information including income information documents.
 For exception processing, call the e-Help desk at 1-888-841-4648 (select your language, then prompt 1 and remain on the line until an assistor picks up) 7:30 a.m.
 Eastern to 7 p.m.
 Eastern.